mochajs/mocha-examples/README.md

 # Mocha examples

 A set of examples to help demontrate common configurations using Mocha.
+They should all run out-the-box.

 ## Examples